A Brief History

 The first preacher was Charles Kitchens.
 His financial support was provided by Peak and East Side.
-Following through the years were Fred Tidwell, Jack Crone, Winston Atkinson (the first full-time preacher), Henry McCaghren, John Willis, and James Medford.
-While Brother Medford was the preacher, a new brick structure was built at the present location.
+Following through the years were Fred Tidwell, Jack Crone, Winston Atkinston (the first full-time preacher), Henry McCaghren, John Willis, and James Medford.
+While Brother Medfor was the preacher, a new brick structure was built at the present location.

-Doyle and Quitta Goodspeed and their children came to Beckley Heights in 1970 and stepped down in 2001.
-After this, Willie Ray Hill preached for a short while and was succeeded by Paul Day who was followed by Brother Willie Williams and his wife Flora.
-Brother Richard Stevens III and Angela, his wife are now working with the congregation.
-Their children are Dezmond, who preaches for a congregation in Henderson, Tennessee, Tasha, Amanda, Leah, Hannah, and Dakota
+Doyle and Quita Goodspeed and their children came to Beckley Heights in 1970 and stepped down in 2001.
+After this, Willie Ray Hill preached for a short while and was succeeded by Paul Day who was followed by Willie Williams and his wife Flora.
+Brother Richard Stevens III and Angela, his wife, are now working with the congregation.
+Their children are Desmond, who preaches for a congregation in Henderson, Tennessee, Tasha, Amanda, Leah, Hannah, and Dakota.

-This brief history is prepared with the help of Ed Hunter, James Medford and Ardell Christian to whom appreciation is acknowledged.
+This brief history is prepared with the help of Ed Hunter, James Medford, Ardell Christian, Doyle Goodspeed and Charles Boyce Sr. to whom appreciation is acknowledged.